Emblem of Abkhazia: Republic of Abkhazia

 Green symbolizes youth and life, while white symbolizes spirituality.
 The stars represent the sun, as well as the union of the East and West.

 Autonomous Republic of Abkhazia

-The Government of the Autonomous Republic of Abkhazia has adopted a seal which carries the name of the autonomous republic in Georgian and Abkhaz and depicts the House of the Government in Sukhumi.
+The Government of the Autonomous Republic of Abkhazia has adopted an logo which carries the name of the autonomous republic in Georgian and Abkhaz and depicts the House of the Government in Sukhumi.

 A coat of arms has been proposed for the Government of the Autonomous Republic of Abkhazia by the State Council of Heraldry.
 These arms are quartered and depict an image of St George in the first quarter, the seven green and white stripes from the Abkhazia flag in the second and third quarters and the arms of the Shervashidze family in the fourth.